groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/basic-usage/_index.md

 ### Advanced usage topics

-To learn more about document watermarking features and get familiar how to manage watermarks and more, please refer to the [advanced usage section]({{< ref "watermark/net/developer-guide/advanced-usage/_index.md" >}}).
+To learn more about document watermarking features and learn how to manage watermarks and more, please refer to the [advanced usage section]({{< ref "watermark/net/developer-guide/advanced-usage/_index.md" >}}).

 ### GitHub examples